 Common Design Elements in all Alternatives

-Throughout the development of this project, the Consultant team have developed three different alternatives.
-The primary differences between these three alternatives is how they each provide infrastructure for bicyclists and thereby transform the designs of NY Route 2 (Congress Street and Ferry Street).
+During concept development of this project, the Consultant team had developed three different alternatives.
+The primary differences between these three alternatives is how they each provided infrastructure for bicyclists and thereby transformed the designs of NY Route 2 (Congress Street and Ferry Street).

-• The intersection of River Street and the Congress Street Bridge will be rebuilt as a new 4-way intersection.
+• The intersection of River Street and the Congress Street Bridge would be rebuilt as a new 4-way intersection.

-• The southbound, one-way portion of 5th Avenue between Congress St and Ferry St will be changed into a two-way road.
+• The southbound, one-way portion of 5th Avenue between Congress St and Ferry St would be changed into a two-way road.

-• Portions of sidewalk and curb ramps that do not meet ADA and PROWAG standards will be replaced.
+• Portions of sidewalk and curb ramps that do not meet ADA and PROWAG standards would be replaced.

-• Green conflict markings will be added where proposed bicycle facilities continue through intersections.
+• Green conflict markings would be added where proposed bicycle facilities continue through intersections.

 Key elements of each alternative are identified below: